The following information may help you understand Geiger Counter Readings, the units of measurement for Geiger Counters

-CPM (counts per minute) is a measure of radioactivity, a unit of measurement for a Geiger counter.
+CPM abbreviates Counts Per Minute and is a measure of radioactivity – a unit of measurement seen on some Geiger counters.
 Technically, “It is the number of atoms in a given quantity of radioactive material that are detected to have decayed in one minute.”

 Most Geiger counters are calibrated to Cs137 (Cesium), a radioactive isotope.

 1,200 CPM on the meter (for Cs137) is about 1 mR/hr (milliRad per hour).

 120 CPM on the meter (for Cs137) is about 1 uSv/hr (microSievert per hour).

-Answer: It depends on how long you are exposed at any given level.
-The Radiation Network website, for example, uses a threshold warning level of 100 CPM, mainly because it is unusual to observe levels of 100 or higher without something more going on in the area than just background level.
+That depends on how long you are exposed at any given level.
+The Radiation Network website, for example, uses a threshold warning level of 100 CPM.
+They say “it would be unusual for those levels to exceed 100 CPM”.

 First, we must understand a few radiation facts and numbers regarding dosage.
-There can be lots of conversions and it can be confusing, but by plodding through the math, you can determine a relationship of the Geiger counter numbers versus the risks to your health.
+By plodding through the math, we can determine a relationship of Geiger counter numbers versus the risks to your health.

 Radiation dosage is a measure of risk – the biological harm that tissues receive in the body.

 The unit of absorbed radiation dose is the sievert (Sv).
 Since one sievert is a large quantity, radiation doses are normally expressed in smaller units, milliSievert (mSv) or microSievert (µSv) which are one-thousandth or one-millionth of a sievert.

 On average, our annual radiation exposure from all natural sources is about 300 milliRem, which is equivalent to 3 milliSieverts (3 mSv).
 Adding man-made sources (medical procedures, and others) the average annual U.S. radiation dose is about 600 milliRem, which is equivalent to 6 milliSieverts (6 mSv).